Low-Effort & Juicy Oven-Roasted Pork Chops

 If you make these Sheet Pan Pork Chop recipe, please let us know by leaving a review and rating below.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Juicy Sheet Pan Pork Chops
+Rate this Recipe20-Minute Sheet Pan Pork Chops with Peaches

 Equipment